Johannes Vollevens II

-Johannes Vollevens II (1685, in The Hague – 1759, in The Hague), was an 18th-century portrait painter from the Northern Netherlands.
+Johannes Vollevens II (1685–1759) was an 18th-century portrait painter from the Dutch Republic.

 Biography

+He was born and died in The Hague.
 According to Houbraken he learned to paint from his father, Johannes Vollevens.
 According to the RKD, in 1713 he became a member, and in 1748, he became deacon of the Confrerie Pictura.
 His selfportrait from 1754 is still in their collection (today the Koninklijke Academie van Beeldende Kunsten KABK).
 His pupils were Arent Schaasberg and Adriana Verbruggen.